CENOS-Platform/cenos-docs-antennas/docs/results-overview.md

 ### Radiation pattern

-You can analyze the radiation pattern by switchin to **Radiation patterns** tab.
+You can analyze the radiation pattern by switching to **Radiation patterns** tab.

 <p align="center">